 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where ecandrewsite typically forms.
+Look in metamorphic rocks country, the host setting where ecandrewsite typically forms.
 If you start seeing sphalerite, gahnite, rutile in float, you are in the right ground.
 Field specimens usually show a massive, granular habit, so train your eye for that shape before scanning the outcrop.